-9.2 Each judge will assess the performance of each Participant by awarding him with a mark of “1” to “10” points in the Qualification and in the Final (the higher mark awarded, the better was the performance).
-However each judge will be responsible for assessingonly one (1) criteria of the Participant’s performance as described below:
+9.2 Each judge will assess the performance of each Participant by awarding him with a mark of “0” to “10” points in each round (the higher the mark awarded, the better was the performance).
+However, each judge will be responsible for assessing only one (1) criteria of the Participant’s performance as described below:

-Static elements’ judge.
-The first (1st) judge shall give marks from “1” to “10” only for the static elements.
-This judge must be known as specialist in static elements, knowing all details of difficulty of moves.
+9.2.1 Static elements’ judge.
+The first (1st) judge shall give marks from “0” to “10” only for the static elements.
+This judge must be known as specialist in static elements, knowing all details and difficulties of moves.

-Static elements are holds and slow-motion power and strength moves, e.g. planche, human flag, front lever, back lever, slow muscle-up, etc.
+Static elements are holds (not less than 3 seconds) and slow-motion power and strength moves, e.g. planche, human flag, front lever, back lever, slow muscle-up, etc.

-Move combinations’ judge.
-The third (3rd) judge shall give marks from “1” to “10” only for combination of moves and elements.
+9.2.3 Move combinations’ judge.
+The third (3rd) judge shall give marks from “0” to “10” only for combination of static and dynamic moves and elements.
 This judge has to be known as specialist in combinations or experienced in judging street workout freestyle events.

-Move combination is the flow of the participant making transition from one element to another element, without stepping off the construction or stopping his routine on the floor.
-Move combination’s judge must not evaluate any individual static or dynamic moves and their quality.
+Move combination is the flow of the Participant making transition from one element to another element, without stepping off the construction or stopping the routine on the floor.
+Move combinations’ judge must not evaluate any individual static or dynamic move and its quality.